-Eighth grade English begins the high school preparatory phase of the students’ education.
-Everything in this course is aimed at preparing the students to complete high school level work with facility.
-The novels read, Of Mice and Men, Animal Farm, Night, To Kill a Mockingbird, will concern themselves with, among other things, the relation between the individual and societal position and power.
-Therefore, one of the main areas of focus this year will be rhetoric—i.e., the use of language to get someone to do something.
-The study of literature will extend into discussions and assignments that will allow students to evaluate not only their own position in society, but also their role as a reader, writer, and effective communicator.
+Eighth grade English completes the high school preparatory phase of students’ education, and eighth grade English prepares students to complete high school level work with facility.
+The novels read, Of Mice and Men, Animal Farm, Night, To Kill a Mockingbird, concern themselves with, among other things, the relation between the individual and societal position and power.
+Therefore, one of the main areas of focus this year is rhetoric—i.e., the use of language to get someone to do something.
+The study of literature extends to discussions and assignments that challenge students to evaluate not only their own position in society, but also their role as a reader, writer, and effective communicator.

 Fundamentals of Algebra

 Fundamentals of Algebra is designed for eighth grade students whose mathematical development warrants a deliberate introduction to and reinforcement of essential algebraic concepts.
 This class covers algebraic expressions, real number operations, equations, inequalities, graphing, formulas, and word problems.
-Students will work individually and cooperatively to explore and extend their knowledge.
-As in algebra, connections to geometry, probability, statistics, and technology will occur as students progress through the course.
+Students work individually and cooperatively to explore and extend their knowledge.
+As in Algebra I, connections to geometry, probability, statistics, and technology occur as students progress through the course.
 The Fundamentals of Algebra class follows a high school Algebra I curriculum, but does not complete the entire course.
-The teacher moves at a pace appropriate for the particular group of 8th graders.
-Students who take Fundamentals of Algebra in 8th grade generally take Algebra I as first year high school students.
+The teacher moves at a pace appropriate for the particular group of eighth graders.
+Students who take Fundamentals of Algebra in eighth grade generally take Algebra I or Honors Algebra I as first-year high school students.

 Algebra I is offered to eighth grade students who have demonstrated a secure mastery of pre-algebra concepts in seventh grade.
 The course begins with a review of algebraic expressions, simple linear equations and inequalities, and real number operations.
 Students build upon this knowledge to explore equations and inequalities both symbolically and graphically, functions, exponents, radicals, polynomials, quadratics, proportionality, and rational equations.
-Throughout the course, problem solving skills and techniques will be reviewed and strengthened.
-Pattern recognition is at the core of mathematical knowledge and connections between algebra and geometry, probability, statistics, and technology occur naturally as the course progresses.
-Algebra I class follows a complete high school Algebra I curriculum.
+Throughout the course, problem-solving skills and techniques are reviewed and strengthened.
+Pattern recognition is at the core of mathematical knowledge, and connections between algebra and geometry, probability, statistics, and technology occur naturally as the course progresses.
+The Algebra I class follows a complete high school Algebra I curriculum.
 The teacher dictates the pace of the class to complete the curriculum by the end of the school year.
-Depending on a student's mastery of concepts in 8th grade Algebra I and the selected high school's math philosophy, he or she may place out of Algebra I when entering high school.
+Depending on a student's mastery of concepts in eighth grade Algebra I and the selected high school's math philosophy, an Algebra I student may place out of Algebra I when entering high school.

 Eighth grade French extends the students’ vocabulary and grammar material.
 More independent work in all areas of the language is encouraged.
 The students explore the vocabulary associated with clothing, holidays, sports and leisure time and food.
 The grammar includes learning all three verbs groups (-er verbs, -ir verbs, re-verbs) in the present tense.
-Past and anticipation action are also explored.
+Past and anticipated action are also explored.
 Reflexive verbs are introduced.
 All forms of adjectives are taught.
-Cultural comparisons and investigations are also covered through skits, projects, and a field trip.
+Cultural comparisons and investigations are also covered through skits, and projects.

 Eighth grade German equally addresses listening comprehension, written skills, and oral skills.
 The curriculum includes: reviewing previous curricula; choosing from a menu and ordering at a café or restaurant; expressing likes and dislikes; making requests and giving advice; exploring German cuisine—foods, eating establishments, beverages, ice cream flavors; handling modals, future tense and negation; asking about prices, describing and choosing clothing; talking about a department store; writing a letter or a card; talking about birthday presents, and exploring the most important celebrations of life events in German culture.